mutisyag/ozone/doc/workflow.md

 ### Entry and exit

-Submission which are in  _Data Entry_ or _Recalled_ can enter the _Submitted_ state.
+Versions which are in  _Data Entry_ or _Recalled_ can enter the _Submitted_ state.
 From the _Submitted_ state, the state of the version can change to:

 - _Processing_: The Secretariat can change the state to Processing, so that parties know their data is being processed;
-- _Recalled_: A reporter may choose to recall a specific submission if its data is deemed incorrect, signalling to the Ozone Secretariat that the Party shall revise the data.
+- _Recalled_: A reporter may choose to recall a specific version if its data is deemed incorrect, signalling to the Ozone Secretariat that the Party shall revise the data.

 ### Actions by role

 #### Reporter

-Once submitted, data cannot be edited anymore by reporters.
-However, a different submission may be created after _recalling_ the existing submission and optionally copying data from it.
+Once submitted, data cannot be edited anymore by reporters, they can just view it.
+However, a new version may be created, optionally copying data from the current one.

 #### Secretariat

-The Secretariat can set the next state of the submission to _Processing_.
+The Secretariat can set the next state of the version to _Processing_.

 TODO EDW: link to the section where business rules and validation are described.